razgarabedi/imagedropify/README.md

 ## Deployment on Ubuntu with Apache & PM2

 This guide outlines deploying ImageDrop on an Ubuntu server using Apache as a reverse proxy and PM2 as a process manager.
-Steps 1-5 and 7-8 (Prerequisites, Node/PM2, App Clone, Env Vars, Build & DB Migrations, File Permissions for `public/uploads`, PM2 Start) are largely similar to the Nginx setup. **Ensure PostgreSQL is set up as described in the "Database Setup" section and `DATABASE_URL` is configured in `.env.local`.**
+Steps 1-5 and 7-8 (Prerequisites, Node/PM2, App Clone, Env Vars, Build & DB Migrations, File Permissions for `public/uploads`, PM2 Start) are largely similar to the Nginx setup. **Ensure PostgreSQL is set up as described in the "Database Setup" section and `DATABASE_URL` is configured in `.env.local`.
+Also ensure OpenSSL 1.1 is installed if needed by Prisma.**

 **Follow Steps 1-5 from the Nginx section first, ensuring database setup and `DATABASE_URL` is correctly set in `.env.local`.** Then proceed with Apache-specific steps.